DeepAKsajEEv/Maritime-Vessel-Route-Simulation/README.md

 - File Encoding: Uses UTF-8 for ports.csv to handle potential non-ASCII characters.
 - Validation: Checks latitude, longitude, and speed; logs malformed messages.
 - Pre-calculation: Positions are pre-calculated for simplicity.
+- Testing: Uses pytest with an in-memory database to ensure isolation and repeatability.

 ## Running the Solution